dracula/ghostwriter/INSTALL.md

 On most UNIX-based systems the following should work:

-`mkdir -p ~/.config/ghostwriter/themes/Dracula && cp ghostwriter/theme.cfg ~/.config/ghostwriter/themes/Dracula/theme.cfg`
+`mkdir -p ~/.config/ghostwriter/themes && cp ghostwriter/Dracula.json ~/.config/ghostwriter/themes/Dracula.json`

-If that does not work on your machine, manually create directory `Dracula` in ghostwriter config directory `themes` and copy `theme.cfg` there:
+If that does not work on your machine, manually copy `Dracula.json` to the themes directory in the ghostwriter config directory:

 - Windows: `C:\Users<your_user_name>\AppData\Roaming\ghostwriter\themes`
 - Windows portable mode: `<your_ghostwriter_portable_folder>\data\themes`